2023 Dates

 Distracted driving is the primary cause of accidents on todays roads.
 The California Highway Patrol will go over techniques to prevent distracted driving as well as traffic stop etiquette just in case the student wasn’t paying complete attention to the message.

 The students are once more divided into their respective groups.
-While one group is on track, the other 3 groups have the option of practicing their parallel parking and reversing safely.
+While one group goes on track, the other groups will be staging for their turn or take a break.

 We move to the Thunderhill racetrack for these exercises.
 Each student is assigned an instructor that they will follow around the racetrack.
 Each student will receive two racetrack sessions.
 The track portion will allow the students to put two wheels off the paved surface of the track at 35mph and learn how to safely recover.
 The track sessions will also allow the students to experience vehicle dynamics, weight transfer, braking and accelerating on the twisty Thunderhill racetrack.
 The top speed limited to 55mph, but the student’s comfort level determines the actual speed at any point during the exercise.